expo/expo/docs/versions/unversioned/sdk/audio.md

 #### Returns

 A `Promise` that will reject if the audio mode could not be enabled for the device.
-Note that these are the only legal AudioMode combinations of (`playsInSilentLockedModeIOS`, `allowsRecordingIOS`, `interruptionModeIOS`), and any other will result in promise rejection:
+Note that these are the only legal AudioMode combinations of (`playsInSilentModeIOS`, `allowsRecordingIOS`, `interruptionModeIOS`), and any other will result in promise rejection:
  - `false, false, INTERRUPTION_MODE_IOS_DO_NOT_MIX`
  - `false, false, INTERRUPTION_MODE_IOS_MIX_WITH_OTHERS`
  - `true, true, INTERRUPTION_MODE_IOS_DO_NOT_MIX`